 Slim Pickens & Mule Days Promotional Video Link

 The 1990 comedy horror and cult film Tremors with Kevin Bacon was filmed predominantly in the Lone Pine’s Alabama Hills.
-The movie’s conclusion and climactic worm death scene north of Bishop was filmed at along Chalk Bluff a few miles north of Bishop.
+The movie’s conclusion and climactic worm death scene north of Bishop was filmed along Chalk Bluff a few miles north of Bishop.
 The following link captures this last scene with Kevin Bacon outwitting the underground monster worms to their demise.
 Look for the Owens River and its floodplain from the top of Chalk Bluff in the scene.
 Bishop lies in the background hidden amidst a green forest of trees.
+Check out a clip of the movie.

 1940s film of Bodie by Maxwell House Coffee: